siddqamar/EasyPDF2Image/README.md

 I created **EasyPDF2Image** to help my colleague who was manually converting PDF files to images by taking screenshots of each page.
 This method was time-consuming and not very efficient.
 Additionally, my colleague did not want to upload sensitive PDF files to online services because of confidentiality concerns.

-To solve these problems, I developed this script to allow secure and quick conversion of PDF files to images directly on a local computer.
-This way, all files remain safe and private.
+To solve these problems, I developed this script to allow quick conversion of PDF files to images directly on a local computer.
+This way, all data remain private and safe.

 ---